radical-cybertools/radical.pilot/docs/source/tutorial/coupled_tasks.rst

 You will need to make the necessary changes to ``coupled_tasks.py`` as you did in the previous example.
-The important difference between this file and the previous file is that there are three separate "USER DEFINED Task DESCRIPTION" sections - numbered 1-3.
+The important difference between this file and the previous file is that there are three separate "USER DEFINED TASK DESCRIPTION" sections - numbered 1-3.
 Again, these two sections will not require any modifications for the purposes of this tutorial.
 We will not review every variable again, but instead, review the relationship between the 3 task